NeoGeographyToolkit/StereoPipeline/docs/conda_build.rst

 It is very important to note that this script is not fool-proof, and the changes it makes should be very carefully examined.

-It is suggested to examine the changed ``meta.yaml`` with great care, and if in doubt, leave the values as they were before modified by this script.
+It is suggested to examine the changed ``meta.yaml``, and if in doubt, leave the values as they were before modified by this script.
 In each of those files manually modify the string ``isis6`` to reflect the current ISIS version.

 In the ``visionworkbench`` and ``stereopipeline`` recipes update the ``git_tag`` value to reflect the desired commit from the Git